YARD & WOODY WASTE COLLECTION UPDATE 06/24/2025

 Happening This Week and Beyond

-The weekly deadline for the purchase of red tags for oversized item disposal is Thursday, September 21st, for items to be picked up with your regular trash during the following week.
-Disposal of an oversized item requires a red tag which are $4 each and can only be purchased at the township office, Mon-Fri from 7:30 am to 4:00 pm each day
+The weekly deadline for the purchase of red tags for oversized item disposal is Friday, June 20th for items to be picked up with your regular trash during the following week.
+Disposal of an oversized item requires a red tag which are $5 each and can only be purchased at the township office, Mon-Fri from 7:30 am to 4:00 pm each day.

 This week